Python DataFrame API reference

 User-defined functions

-• Synchronous row-based: A regular Python function that processes one row at a time.
+• Synchronous row UDF: A regular Python function that processes one row at a time.

-• Asynchronous row-based: Suitable for calling external services or executing I/O-intensive logic.
-This allows concurrent I/O operations across multiple rows, which improves throughput.
+• Asynchronous row UDF: Suitable for calling external services or I/O-intensive logic; allows multiple rows to perform I/O concurrently to improve throughput.

-• Synchronous vectorized: Receives and returns data in batches, reducing the overhead of row-by-row calls between Python and the Flink runtime.
-Ideal for purely computational logic.
+• Synchronous vector UDF: Receives and returns data in batches, reducing per-row overhead between Python and the Flink runtime.
+Suitable for pure computation.

 udf(